Is it possible that all addictions are the same?

 Coping mechanisms are many and vary widely.
 They are extremely effective when applied properly…and frequently.
 They can range from exercises in mindfulness and meditation to fellowship with other addicts, support communities and beyond.
 They are highly individualized and extremely useful.

-Therapy is a great way to begin seeking out coping mechanisms to substitute for previously destructive behaviors.
-Building a relationship with a trusted counselor or therapist can help you access networks of assistance and advocacy you may not have ever known were present.
+Treatment is a great way to begin seeking out coping mechanisms to substitute for previously destructive behaviors.
+Building a relationship with a trusted “psychologist” and “therapist” or psychologist can help you access networks of assistance and advocacy you may not have ever known were present.

 Blair Wellness Group